kunish/website/content/posts/on-preme-kubernetes-journey.md

 # Let's build something amazing

-Hope you find something helpful here if you decide or already have been struggled to run some kubernetes goodness on your own homelab environment.
+Hope you find something helpful here if you decide or already have been struggled to deploy some kubernetes goodness on your own homelab environment.